Symptoms of A Ruptured Breast Implant – How to Diagnose and Treat Breast Implant Rupture

 Breast implants usually last a lifetime without causing any problems.
-Nevertheless, saline or silicone implants may sustain a tear or a hole due to a variety of reasons, and the implant contents can leak out to surrounding breast tissue.
-This is called breast implant rupture, and it’s important to recognize the possible signs in order to identify the problem and seek proper help early on.
+Nevertheless, saline or silicone implants may get a tear or a hole due to a variety of reasons, and the implant contents can leak out to surrounding breast tissue.
+This is called breast implant rupture, and it’s important to recognise the possible signs in order to identify the problem and seek professional help early on.

-Breast Implant Rupture Symptoms can vary depending on the type of implant you’ve received during breast augmentation – a saline or silicone implant.
-Once you get diagnosed, you can discuss the various treatment options with your plastic surgeon to regain your best look and healthy lifestyle.
+Breast Implant Rupture Symptoms can vary depending on the type of implant you’ve got during breast augmentation – a saline or silicone implant.
+Once you get diagnosed, you can discuss the various treatment options with Dr Gittos to regain your best look.

-Breast implants are usually very resilient and do not rupture easily.
+Breast implants are usually durable medical devices and do not rupture easily.
 However, implants may rupture for any of the following reasons:

 - Intense physical trauma to the breast, such as a car accident, can lead to breast implant rupture

 - Normal ageing of certain types of implants can eventually lead to some wear and tear, and cause the implant to rupture.
-As implants typically last 10 years or more, this can be accelerated by insertion of the wrong implant size or inferior type of implant.
+As implants typically last 10 years or more, this can be accelerated by insertion of the wrong implant size or inferior quality type of implant

 - Accidental perforation during the initial implant surgery is thought to be responsible for half of the cases of breast implant rupture.
-The implant can sustain a microscopic perforation during insertion, which in turn becomes larger and leads to frank rupture later on.
+The implant can sustain a microscopic perforation during insertion, which in time becomes larger and leads to rupture later on

 - Compression during a mammogram may be one of the causes, so you might want to alert the technician to be careful while performing the test